reaganthomas/gulp-simple-task-loader/README.md

 <h3 id="options-task-directory">Task Directory</h3>

 Only put gulp tasks in your `taskDirectory`.
-All `.js` files in this directory will be attempted to be read as gulp tasks.
+All `.js` files in this directory, unless the `configFile` option is being used, will be attempted to be read as gulp tasks.
 Nested directories are supported as of `v1.0.29`.

 <h3 id="options-delimiters">Delimiters</h3>